Emley Moor transmitting station: Second mast and collapse

-Its ropes weighed 85 lt, made by British Ropes, with steel from Steel, Peech and Tozer of Templeborough in southern Yorkshire.
+Its ropes weighed 85 lt, made by British Ropes, with steel from Steel, Peech and Tozer of Templeborough in South Yorkshire.
 The column weighed 210 lt and had 375 segments, with steel from United Steel Companies at Scunthorpe in northern Lincolnshire.

-The cylindrical steel mast was regularly coated in ice during the winter months, and large icicles formed on the guy wires, placing them under great strain.
-During winter, ice falling from the guy-wires was common.
-For this reason, red warning lights on the tower operated when ice was a hazard, and notices were posted on the fence adjacent to Jagger Lane, below the guy wire crossings.
+The cylindrical steel mast was regularly coated in ice during the winter, and large icicles formed on the guy wires, placing them under great strain.
+During winter, ice often fell from the guy-wires.
+For this reason, amber warning lights on the tower operated when ice was a hazard, and notices were posted on the fence adjacent to Jagger Lane, below the guy wire crossings.

 On 19 March 1969, a combination of strong winds and the weight of ice that had formed around the top of the mast and on the guy wires caused the structure to collapse.
-The duty engineer wrote the following in the station's log book, demonstrating that failure of the structure was completely unexpected: